JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-2.markdown

 {% endcoderay %}

 Quite hard to read, right ?
-And this is just for two multiplications and one addition; imagine using intrinsics in a huge amount of code, and you'll get code really hard to understand and to maintain.
+And this is just for two multiplications and one addition; imagine using intrinsics in a huge amount of code, and you will get code really hard to understand and to maintain.
 What we need is a way to use \_\_m128 with traditional arithmetic operators, as we do with float :

 {% coderay wrapped_sample.cpp %}